What the LORD requires of us is this:

 -

-With local schools in helping them provide books in a lending library
+With local primary schools in helping them provide books in a lending library

 - Charities working nationally: